PradyumnaKrishna/python-apis/README.md

 - Bonus 3: Dockerized the setup and deploy on AWS Free Tier

 ## Flask API
-Completed Task using Flask and going to complete it using Django soon, open `Flask` directory for it.
+Completed Task using Flask, Code available in `Flask` directory for it.

+The api is working fine, send request to <http://flask-apis.azurewebsites.net> or <http://myflask-api.herokuapp.com/> .

 To run, type:
 ```sh